sulu/sulu/UPGRADE.md

 }
 ```

-Now the available permission types have also to be passed:
+Now you should also pass the permission types that you want to enable in the
+context:

 ```php
 public function getSecurityContexts()